yitsheyzeus/thebook_src/im_single.md

 What's the point?
 Yosemite Sam is doing more than waving his big stick, that's the point.
 Our society needs to change--you need to change.
 We cannot allow the government to torture people, and malnourishment, sleep deprivation, and a prison system that is intent on not even trying to assist offenders in rectifying their problems, and having successful re-entries into society is *your problem too.*

+Legislatures should be financially incentivising successful rehabilitation, not paying stipends per bed.
+Is money the root of all evil, or are we simply using it to further the wrong goals?
+If we take a step back, and look at the incentivication of social change--our world will soon be nothing more than Corporations and prisoners.
+Congress is financially incentiviced to ignore the will of the people as a matter of *not losing their jobs*, competing for corporate lobby funds in lieu of actually catering to their constituents is a parallel problem.
+It's about incentivization, and creating rules that further the social good--not just assuming that the "market" will create the optimum solution.
+It's fiscal blindness, and we have problems with it everywhere.

 ##Dreaming time in "reverse"

 #Ants Marching and the Crown of Thorns